 - An employee cannot meet communications needs with other available alternatives such as a pager or a radio

-- The form must be approved by the employee’s direct supervisor, the appropriate vice president, and the Executive Vice President for Business and Finance.
+- The form must be approved by the employee’s direct supervisor, the appropriate vice president, and the VP for Business and Finance.
 Approving authorities will consider the employee’s justification and may ask for supporting documentation to justify the request when appropriate.

 The cellular telephone stipend will be paid from department funds through the regular payroll process.
 These funds are charged against the individual's department budget.
 Such stipends are taxable income subject to required tax withholdings.
 The stipend is not an entitlement and is not part of the employee’s base salary.

 - Appropriate Use

 All telephone services must be used in compliance with all appropriate laws and regulations in the State of Tennessee.

 - Other Provisions

 Exceptions - The president shall have the authority to grant exceptions to this policy.

 Revision History: 02/21/2005, 07/01/2007